Story

 March 1990 | Volume 41, Issue 2

 Above all, Americans buy books on the Civil War.
 This has always been true.
-More than fifty thousand separate books or pamphlets on the war have been published since the guns ceased firing 125 years ago.
-In recent years some eight hundred titles, many of them reprints of out-of-print works, have come off the presses annually.
+More than 50,000 separate books or pamphlets on the war have been published since the guns ceased firing 125 years ago.
+In recent years, some 800 titles, many of them reprints of out-of-print works, have come off the presses annually.
 Nearly every month a new Civil War book is offered by the History Book Club or the Book-of-the-Month Club, often as the main selection.
 Many bookstore owners echo the words of Jim Lawson, general manager of the Book ‘N Card shop in Falls Church, Virginia.
 “For the last two years,” he said in 1988, “Civil War books have been flying out of here.
-It’s not [just] the buffs who buy; it’s the general public, from high school kids to retired people.”
+It’s not just the buffs who buy; it’s the general public, from high school kids to retired people.”

 Although we are approaching the end of the 125th-anniversary commemorations of Civil War events, the boom shows no signs of fading.
 As a beneficiary of this popular interest in the Civil War, I am often asked to explain what accounts for it—in particular, to explain why my own recent contribution to the literature on the war and its causes, Battle Cry of Freedom, was on national best-seller lists for several months as a hardcover book in 1988 and again as a paperback in 1989.
 I have a few answers.

 First, for Americans, the human cost of the Civil War was by far the most devastating in our history.
 The 620,000 Union and Confederate soldiers who lost their lives almost equaled the 680,000 American soldiers who died in all the other wars this country has fought combined.
 When we add the unknown but probably substantial number of civilian deaths—from disease, malnutrition, exposure, or injury—among the hundreds of thousands of refugees in the Confederacy, the toll of Civil War dead may exceed war deaths in all the rest of American history.
 Consider two sobering facts about the Battle of Antietam, America’s single bloodiest day.
 The 25,000 casualties there were nearly four times the number of American casualties on D-day, June 6, 1944.
-The 6,500 men killed and mortally wounded in one day near Sharpsburg were nearly double the number of Americans killed and
+The 6500 men killed and mortally wounded in one day near Sharpsburg were nearly double the number of Americans killed and mortally wounded in combat in all the